Define and evaluate Key Performance Indicators

 KPI's should be aligned by the business, and driven and defined by Senior Management, based on the desired outcome of your ICT Security Program.

 KPI's are not static, and will need to be updated at regular intervals.
-KPI's can change, due to technical parameters (e.g. a move to the cloud) or by business parameters (a shift in how your business is operating)
+KPI's can change because of technical parameters (e.g. a move to the cloud) or from business parameters (a shift in how your business is operating).

 Setting the correct KPI's for your environment can be a challenge.
-International Standards, Local Law Compliance or Industry Best-Practices can help you setting the correct KPI's for your organisation.
+International standards, local law compliance or industry best-practices can help you setting the correct KPI's for your organization.

 One way to evaluate the relevance of a performance indicator is to use the SMART criteria.
-The letters are typically taken to stand for Specific, Measurable, Attainable, Relevant, Time-bound.
-In other words:
+This stands for Specific, Measurable, Attainable, Relevant, Time-bound.